taehwandev/MediaCodecExample/README.md

 # Android MediaCodec example

 Create a sample using Android MediaCodec.
 Use MediaCodec Decoder examples.

+AAC, MP4 decoder example. use MdieCodec.

 ## Change log

-first create 2014. - eclipse project.
+- first create 2014. eclipse project.
-chagen android studio 4.1.1 2020.
+- chagen android studio 4.1.1 2020.

 ## Decoder Example

-AAC, MP4 example only
+- AAC, MP4 example only
-There is a lot of legacy code, so just for reference.
+- There is a lot of legacy code, so just for reference.

 ## Use Android API